sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/schools/lat-am-settlement/2_recruitment.md

 <details><summary>Templates</summary>

 namaH!
-Are you interested in this project
+Are you interested in joining a few young families who seek
 to establish an agrarian traditional Hindu settlement and school somewhere in Latin America,
 where they can preserve, practice and propagate, alongside modern science, Hindu religion and arts (classical music, dance, rituals, meditations...) in peace
 even as the industrial society collapses when fossil fuels run out, with unrest being more severe in the old world. - https://rebrand.ly/lat-am ?